 All licensed Hackney carriage drivers in Leeds must have an in depth knowledge of the road network and places of interest in the city.
 You will need to be able to demonstrate a range of route finding skills such as map reading and route selection, which allow you to plan a journey.

 As part of Leeds City Council’s commitment to increasing the level of professional service offered to the public using private hire vehicles, we have developed a training package for all private hire drivers.
-Please see the ‘private hire knowledge test guidance’ which is available to view and download below.
+Please see the ‘private hire knowledge test guidance’ which is available to view and download from the Documents section.